 - Playing video games can improve your vision!
 People with cataracts who play first-person shooters view things more sharply because the games are so fast-paced.

 - Video games can help relieve stress by giving the mind something to focus on!
 Watching the screen, pushing buttons and hand-eye coordination all give the brain something to do instead of stress!

 Be Relaxed While Playing Video Games

 There are many reasons why a video game can stress us out: you might be stuck on a boss that seems impossible to defeat, or other players might keep taking you out the moment you respawn.
-If you go into gaming feeling upset or negative, the wrong situation can cause the stress to spiral out of control.
+If you go into gaming feeling stressed, the wrong situation can cause that feeling to spiral out of control.
 This is what causes many players to “rage quit” or put down other players online.
 You might become so stressed that you don’t want to play the game ever again, even though it was once your favorite.
 Avoid playing while excessively stressed.

-If you’re feeling wound up, take a ten minute break to stand up and stretch.
+If you’re feeling wound up, take a ten-minute break to stand up and stretch.
 Try taking a little walk around the house; exercise releases endorphins in the body that make you feel good!
-Have a snack if you are hungry, or a drink if you are thirsty; being dehydrated and low on energy can negatively affect your gameplay and make you less amiable.
+Have a snack if you are hungry, or a drink if you are thirsty; being low on energy and dehydrated can negatively affect your gameplay and make you less amiable.
 If you’re stuck on a level or boss, maybe you need to take a longer break.
 Try coming back to the game later to give yourself time to cool down (but don’t give up!).
-Your gaming skills aren’t going to improve if you are stressed out about the game.
+Your gaming skills aren’t going to improve if you are worked up.
 The game will still be there when you get back to it later.